Job 17:12

 1. Job

 The central figure in the Book of Job, a man of great faith and integrity who undergoes severe trials and suffering.
-Job's lament in this verse reflects his deep despair and sense of hopelessness.
+In this chapter, Job is expressing his despair and the distortion of reality by his friends.

 Teaching Points